A quantum hamiltonian simulation benchmark

 For the Hamiltonian simulation benchmark, we can define an analogous linear cross-entropy heavy output generation problem for the $n$ system qubits.
 Note that the heavy weight samples are now defined only for the system qubits.
-We shall refer to this heavy output generation problem for Hamiltonian simulation the sXHOG problem, to emphasize this important feature and the difference from the standard XHOG problem.
-Specifically, given a number $b > 1$, a Hamiltonian simulation benchmark circuit with sufficiently small approximation error $\epsilon$, and a random $(n+1)$-qubit unitary $U_A$ defining a random Hamiltonian on the $n$ qubits, the task is to generate $k$ nonzero bit-strings $x_1, x_2, \cdots, x_k \in \{0,1\}^n\backslash\{0^n\}$ such that $\frac{1}{k} \sum_{j=1}^k p(U_A, x_j) \ge b \times 2^{-n}$.
+We shall refer to this heavy output generation problem for Hamiltonian simulation as the sXHOG problem, to emphasize this important feature and the difference from the standard XHOG problem.
+Specifically, given a number $b > 1$, a Hamiltonian simulation benchmark circuit with sufficiently small approximation error $\epsilon$, and a random $(n+1)$-qubit unitary $U_A$ defining a random Hamiltonian on the $n$ qubits, the task is to generate $k$ nonzero bitstrings $x_1, x_2, \cdots, x_k \in \{0,1\}^n\backslash\{0^n\}$ such that $\frac{1}{k} \sum_{j=1}^k p(U_A, x_j) \ge b \times 2^{-n}$.
 Now for the case of Hamiltonian simulation, $p(U_A,x)=\Or(2^{-n})$ for any $x\ne 0^n$ at all $t$, but $p(U_A,0^n)$ can be much larger (for more details see \cref{fig:mc-justify-topt}(b) in \cref{sec:topt_derive}).
-The state $0^n$ is then by definition ``heavy'' and we must therefore exclude this from the measure in order to avoid a trivial outcome.
+The state $0^n$ is then by definition `heavy' and we must therefore exclude this from the measure in order to avoid a trivial outcome.
 This is what distinguishes the sXHOG problem from the original XHOG problem.

-The classical hardness of the sXHOG problem is justified in \cref{thm:reduction-XHOG-XQUATH} of \cref{sec:hardness_sxhog}.
-In particular, if sXHOG can be solved efficiently on classical computers, then it would violate the system linear cross-entropy quantum threshold assumption (sXQUATH), which assumes that $p(U_A,x)$ for $x\ne 0^n$ cannot be efficiently estimated on classical computers to sufficient precision.
-The concept of sXQUATH directly parallelizes the linear cross-entropy quantum threshold assumption (XQUATH) in \cite{AaronsonGunn2019}, with a similar restriction as above to exclude the output bit string $0^n$ (for more details see \cref{sec:hardness_sxhog}).
+The potential classical hardness of the XHOG problem is justified by a reduction to a complexity-theoretic conjecture, called linear cross-entropy quantum threshold assumption (XQUATH) \cite{AaronsonGunn2019}.
+For completeness, we give a similar variant of the reduction of sHOG problem to a conjecture named system linear cross-entropy quantum threshold assumption (sXQUATH) in \cref{thm:reduction-XHOG-XQUATH} of \cref{sec:hardness_sxhog}.
+The concept of sXQUATH directly parallelizes that of XQUATH, with a similar restriction as above to exclude the output bit string $0^n$ (for more details see \cref{sec:hardness_sxhog}).
+Similar to the construction in Ref. \cite{AaronsonGunn2019}, the classically efficient solution to sXHOG problem yields a violation to sXQUATH, which assumes that $p(U_A,x)$ for $x\ne 0^n$ cannot be efficiently estimated on classical computers to sufficient precision.

 \textbf{Inferring classical hardness from QUES}\\